MicrosoftDocs/dataexplorer-docs/data-explorer/web-ui-write-queries.md

 ## Enhance queries with Quick fix

-The quick fix feature helps you adhere to best practices while writing queries.
-Quick fix is relevant for three main scenarios: to apply suggestions or warnings, to extract a value into a variable, and to define functions before their use to improve clarity and maintainability.
+Quick fix is relevant for three main scenarios: to apply suggestions or warnings, to extract a value into a variable, and to define functions before their use.

 To use quick fix: